Summer Internship Program

 Example project directions

-The FlyWire Data Challenges are useful examples.
-They are computational focused and do not assume neuroscience expertise:
+Past FlyWire Data Challenges are good examples of computational research projects that do not require neuroscience expertise:

 - Visual Columns Mapping Challenge